Data Templates For Salesforce Classic

-- Continue deployment until blocker issue: This is the default behavior.
+Continue deployment until blocker issue: This is the default behavior.
 The deployment will only stop if there is a blocker issue, for instance, if the sandbox to which you are deploying has reached the limit, and there is no more space.

     - Attachment Actions: In this picklist field, you can select whether or not you want to deploy attachments as part of the data deployment.
 The possible options are the following:

     - Insert attachments: When you select this value, Copado inserts the attachments from the source environment into the destination environment.
-Attachments that already exist in the destination will not be updated or removed.
+Attachments that already exist in the destination are not updated or removed.

     - Replace attachments: When this value is selected, Copado first removes all the attachments that are linked to the records in the destination environment and then deploys the attachments from the records in the source environment to the destination environment.
 This way, you make sure that the records in the destination environment only have the attachments from the source environment.

-- Remove Attachments: If you select this option, Copado will deploy the records and delete all the attachments.
-This will ensure that the records in the destination environment have no attachments at all.
+    - Remove Attachments: If you select this option, Copado deploys the records and deletes all the attachments.
+This ensures that the records in the destination environment have no attachments at all.

     - Match Owners: When you are deploying a record to a sandbox, you may want to ensure these records have the same owners, as these owners might have particular access or visibility and workflows or processes attached to them.
 In this case, you can check the Match Owners checkbox.
-If this option is not selected, the records will be automatically assigned to the user that executes the deployment.
+If this option is not selected, the records are automatically assigned to the user that executes the deployment.

     - Match Record Type: If you are deploying data between orgs, you may want to ensure this data is linked to the corresponding record type.
-If this option is not selected or the record type from the source org cannot be found in the destination, the data will be assigned the default record type in the profile of the deploying user.
+If this option is not selected or the record type from the source org cannot be found in the destination, the data are assigned the default record type in the profile of the deploying user.

     Once you have added all the required information, flag the Active checkbox at the bottom left corner and click on Save Template.